Vice President (VP), Construction Management Operations Salary

 Popular Skills for Vice President (VP), Construction Management Operations

 Survey results show that VPs of Construction Management Operations typically report just a few professional skills.
-Most notably, skills in Contractor Management, Operations Management, Project Management, and Construction Estimating are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Construction Estimating.
-Those proficient in Construction Estimating are, more often than not, also skilled in Operations Management.
+Most notably, skills in Contractor Management, Project Management, Operations Management, and Construction Estimating are correlated to pay that is above average.
+Skills that pay less than market rate include Construction Estimating.
+Most people skilled in Construction Estimating are similarly competent in Operations Management.

 Pay by Experience Level for Vice President (VP), Construction Management Operations